xavsant/stock_evaluator/README.md

 ---

 ### [6] Bugs
-- B1: Web scraping for Yahoo Finance is restricted for certain stocks, needs updates to `WebScraper`
+~~- B1: Web scraping for Yahoo Finance is restricted for certain stocks, needs updates to `WebScraper`~~
-- B2: Monte Carlo Simulations' explanatory text faces caching issues
-- B3: Web scraper is encountering issues with accessing information from Yahoo Finance, to look into it
+- B2: Monte Carlo Simulations' explanatory text faces caching issues ~~- B3: Web scraper is encountering issues with accessing information from Yahoo Finance, to look into it~~

 ---